Surgical Suturing and Knot Tying Course

 Click here to order your Apprentice Doctor® Suturing Kit

-— IMPORTANT: If you wish to receive formal certification there is a $29 accreditation fee payable.
+— IMPORTANT: If you are NOT a part of the Envision Experience and you wish to receive formal certification there is a $29 accreditation fee payable.
 This certification is valid for two years but the certificate will remain a valuable addition to any job or academic application long after.

 – The course and accompanying kit (including all items and instruments in the kit) are exclusively intended for educational and training purposes.
 No instrument or item may be used in a real clinical medical setting (emergency or otherwise).